 The best way to enjoy Newari Khaja is to fuse it with Newari Beverage.
 Two of the following beverages are quite popular and are made at home.
 They are not prepared in factories and sold in bottles.
-You must reach an authentic Newari restaurant to find these Newari Beverage.
+It would be best if you reached an authentic Newari restaurant to find these Newari Beverages.

 Rice beer, known as Chhang in Nepali, is prepared from rice.
 The rice is soaked and fermented in a huge barrel for a few days.
 The juice extracted from the barrel is the Chhang, which has a sweet and tangy taste.

 You can have it with any Newari dish.
 In Newari households, it is prepared on special occasions.
 If you want to observe the process of preparing it, you can ask at Newa Lahana.
 They may show you how they prepare Chhang by themselves.

 Aila is an alcoholic beverage with a strong taste.
 It has a totally different taste from Chhang and has a lot stronger taste than Chhang.
 It is also made at home by Newar people.